-The president of the Serie B outfit was not surprised with the Spaniard's decision and said that he expects the coach to take charge of a national team nextBrescia president Gino Corioni has revealed that he had been informed by Pep Guardiola that he would leave Barcelona at the end of the season.
+The president of the Serie B outfit was not surprised with the Spaniard's decision to quit Barcelona and said that he expects the coach to take charge of a national team nextBrescia president Gino Corioni has revealed that he had been informed by Pep Guardiola that he would leave Barcelona at the end of the season.

 Guardiola announced earlier on Friday at a press conference that he will not sign a new contract with Barcelona, ending a very successful four-year association with the club he also represented as a player.